Author: Illinois Legal Aid Online

 You will have to provide documents proving that you were unable to make your past child support payments, such as:

-Yes, Project Clean Slate only erases past due child support payments that are owed to the State of Illinois.
+Yes, the Clean Slate program only erases past due child support payments that are owed to the State of Illinois.
 In order to have these debts erased, you must make your regular ordered child support payments for 6 months.
 Once you make your support payments, the debt owed to the State will be permanently removed.

 Under the program you will have to agree to continue to make future child support payments and also make payments toward past due child support that you owe to the other parent.